KeynWeight/AI_Calorie_App/food-data-central-mcp-server/README.md

 6. After restarting, you should see a hammer icon in the bottom right corner of the input box.
 Click on it to see the available tools.

 Now Claude will be able to access the Food Data Central API through this MCP server.
 You can ask Claude to search for foods, get nutrient information, or retrieve detailed food data.

+## Integration with Calorie App

+This MCP server is specifically designed to work with the main Calorie App to provide enhanced USDA nutrition data.
+When enabled, it allows the app to:

+- **🎯 Accurate Matching**: AI-powered ingredient matching against official USDA database
+- **📊 Enhanced Nutrition**: Replace estimated values with precise government data
+- **🧪 Micronutrients**: Access to detailed vitamin and mineral information
+- **🏛️ Official Source**: Use authoritative nutrition data from USDA FoodData Central

+The server integrates seamlessly with the app's workflow and is activated during the USDA Enhancement stage.

 ## MCP Resources and Tools